State and University Employees Combined Appeal

 Popcorn & Soda Fundraiser

-The first annual Popcorn & Soda Fundraiser was held on September 12, 2013.
-We raised almost $300 as hungry staff popped down to PAC main concourse to enjoy a bag of popcorn and Pepsi products.
+The second annual Popcorn & Soda Fundraiser was held on September 23, 2015.
+We raised just over $500 as hungry staff popped down to PAC main concourse to enjoy hot dogs, a bag of popcorn and Pepsi products.
 “Thank you Springfield Pepsi for donating the Pepsi.”
-Participants also entered to win one of 36 raffle prizes.
+Participants also entered to win a variety of raffle prizes.

 - Erica Michael

 - Bev Weddle